 What I miss

 - My first dog who passed away earlier this year.
 I named him after an unpopular Japanese anime character that is still commonly seen in Japan.
-His would have been 78 (in human years) this year.
+He would have been 78 (in human years) this year.

 - I miss hot weather.
 On our bus route to Takayama, I nearly had a heart attack when I saw snow in Japan when we stopped at a small town in the mountains.
 I only packed summer/spring gear!
 Thank goodness there was no snow in Takayama, although it was super cold!